-Federal Direct Loan interest rates for graduate school break their upward trend
+Federal Direct Loan interest rates for graduate school increase

 Each spring, we closely monitor the federal treasury yields.
-With all of the economic uncertainty this year, treasury yields have been volatile.
+With all of the economic uncertainty this year, treasury yields have been volatile and trending upwards.
 Student loan interest rates for the next academic year are adjusted using the high yield of the last U.S. 10-year Treasury note auction before June 1st.
+That auction was held May 12, 2026.

 The high yield, plus an add-on factor per Direct loan type, sets the fixed rate you are charged for the life of those loans.
-For veterinary students, the graduate/professional school Direct Unsubsidized loan interest rate for loans received after July 1, 2025, will be 7.94%, down slightly from 8.08% last year.
-The Direct Graduate Plus loan rate will be 8.94%, down from 9.05% last year.
+For veterinary students, the graduate/professional school Direct Unsubsidized loan interest rate for loans received after July 1, 2026, will be 8.07%, up slightly from 7.94% last year.
+The Direct Graduate Plus loan rate will be 9.07%, up from 8.94% last year.

-With the cost of veterinary school higher than ever, plus interest rates near historical highs, it’s never been more important to carefully consider how much student loan debt you need to pay for your veterinary education.
+With the cost of veterinary school higher than ever and interest rates near historical highs, it’s never been more important to carefully consider how much student loan debt you need for your veterinary education.
 The more you borrow, the more interest you will accrue.
-Since interest accrues from the moment you receive your student loans, student loan interest can add tens of thousands of dollars to your veterinary school costs.
+Since interest accrues from the moment you receive your Direct loans, student loan interest can add tens of thousands of dollars to your veterinary school costs.

-For example, $40,500 of Direct Unsubsidized Loan received this August 2025 to start a four-year veterinary program will add $11,375 of interest for that balance at graduation.
-If you need an additional $25,000 of Direct PLUS Graduate loans in that first year, you’ll add another $7,906 of interest to your total for that loan by graduation.
-That’s $19,281 of interest for just your first year of loans.
-Use the VIN Foundation My Student Loans tool and In-School Loan Estimator to see how much your loans will cost you.
+For example, $40,500 of Direct Unsubsidized Loan received this August 2026 to continue a four-year veterinary program will add $8,295 of interest for that balance at graduation.
+If you need an additional $25,000 of Direct PLUS Graduate loans in that same year, you’ll add another $5,755 of interest to your total for that loan by graduation.
+That’s $14,0501 of interest for your second year of loans.
+Use the VIN Foundation My Student Loans tool and In-School Loan Estimator to see how much your loans will cost you during school.

 Your School's Cost Of Attendance